Chapter 13 Special Topics on Reporting Simulation Results

 tree_title = "Drivers of Bias for LR method" )

-Generally we would not use a tree like this for a final reporting of results, but they can be important tools for understanding your results, which leads to how to make and select more conventional figures for final reporting.
+Generally we would not use a tree like this for a final reporting of results, but they can be important tools for understanding your results, which leads to how to make and select more conventional figures for an outward facing document.

 13.3 Analyzing results with few iterations per scenario

-When your simulation iterations are expensive to run (i.e., when each model fitting takes several minutes), then running thousands of iterations for many scenarios may not be computationally feasible.
-But running simulations with a smaller number of iterations will yield very noisy estimates of estimator performance.
-For a given scenario, if the methods being evaluated are substantially different, then the main patterns in performance might become evident even with only a few iterations.
+Now, if the methods being evaluated are substantially different, then differences in performance might still be evident even with only a few iterations.
 More generally, however, the Monte Carlo Standard Errors (MCSEs) may be so large that you will have a hard time discriminating between systematic patterns and noise.

 13.3.1 Example: ClusterRCT with only 100 replicates per scenario

-In the prior chapter we analyzed the results of our cluster RCT simulation with 1000 replicates per scenario.
-But say we only had 100 per scenario.
-Using the prior chapter as a guide, we recreate some of the plots to show how MCSE can distort the picture of what is going on.
+In the prior chapter we analyzed the results of our cluster RCT simulation with 1000 iterations per scenario.
+But say we only had 25 per scenario.
+Using the prior chapter as a guide, we next recreate some of the plots to show how MCSE can distort the picture of what is going on.

 First, we look at our single plot of the raw results.
 Before we plot, however, we calculate MCSEs and add them to the plot as error bars.